EvanHuang7/ai-tools/README.md

 - **⚙️ Other Tools**:

+  - Docker
+  - Devbox
+  - Kind Cluster
+  - Helm (use it to install a Helm chart as app or tool in k8s cluster from Helm repository or OCI repository)
+  - Oras (use it interact with OCI registry (such as Docker Hub) repos)

 ## <a name="features">🚀 Features</a>

 **🔐 Authentication**: Secure sign-up and sign-in with email and password, handled by **xx**.